 - Shoe Dog, by Phil Knight.
-I just loved the book.
+I simply loved this book.
 As biographies go, it was so open and raw, and an amazing story.
-Some of the business ethics on both sides were a little questionable but fair play to Phil Knight for being so open about it.
+Some of the business ethics on both sides were a little questionable, but fair play to Phil Knight for being so open about it.
 His love of running, interest in athletes (and brand association) and ability to think really big is evident throughout.

 If you'd like to read this book, you can find it here: Shoe Dog.